 This makes a showbag drive a great equalizer, rather than a burden on parents.
 Those taking their kids can opt to wait for the big day (and big $$) to get the megatronicbellsandwhistles showbags.
 The rest can have a little taste of the show.

 This is a great one for kindergartens also – who wants to be dragging their 3 year olds to the show?
 Uggh!

-The other ‘Show Day’ themed fundraiser is a themed tuckshop day – send home order forms before the day, and pack up a simple lunch (it doesn’t have to be full of garbage) – like a ham sandwich, chopped up apple, popper, and (if you’re happy to go down the ‘treat’ path) a mini bag of fairy floss (buy snack bags and divide up larger pre-packaged bags – you don’t have to put much in there!).
+The other ‘Show Day’ themed fundraiser is a themed tuckshop day.
+Send home order forms before the day, and pack up a simple lunch (it doesn’t have to be full of garbage).
+Something like a ham sandwich, chopped up apple, popper, and (if you’re happy to go down the ‘treat’ path) a mini bag of fairy floss (buy snack bags and divide up larger pre-packaged bags – you don’t have to put much in there!).

-Also, include a token that can be used in a sideshow game you have set up – get the school leaders to take charge of this one – perhaps a milk can knock-down game or a simple turn on a basketball hoop.
+Also, include a token that can be used in a sideshow game you have set up – get the school leaders to take charge of this one – perhaps a milk bottle knock-down game or a simple turn on a basketball hoop.
 You don’t even need prizes if you allow students to accumulate house-points or merit points!
 Otherwise, students can earn points for their class, and the winning class each get a mini showbag.
 So many possibilities!!!

 - 101 Fete Stall Ideas Megaguide (You need to be registered as a VIP (It’s free!) to access.
 Join here.)

 - Cake Stall Ideas

 - Mutant Toy Stall